rebeccadev/the_cat_shack/README.md

 ### Copy
-- Copy for the product images was sourced from [Pets At Home](https://www.petsathome.com/), [Amazon](https://www.amazon.com/)
+- Copy for the product images was sourced from [Pets At Home](https://www.petsathome.com/) and [Amazon](https://www.amazon.com/)

 - Copy for the New Kitten blog post was sourced from [Trupanian](https://trupanion.com/blogs/kitten-care-101)

 - Copy for the Kerrping your cat entertained blog post was sourced from [Pet Secure](https://www.petsecure.com.au/pet-care/10-ways-keep-cat-entertained-youre-house/)

-The rest of the copy was written by myself.
+The copy on the homepage was written by myself.

 ### Code